glotzerlab/renovate-config/README.md

   - [ ] Ensure that specific status checks are required.
   - [ ] Add the Renovate App to the bypass list.
   - [ ] Add `glotzerlab/maintainers` to the contributors with *maintain* privileges.
-    Navigate to `.github/CODEOWNERS` in the GitHub web interface and look for any error messages at the top of the page.
+    Navigate to `.github/CODEOWNERS` in the GitHub web interface and confirm there is a message at the top stating:
+    > This CODEOWNERS file is valid.

 Then request installation of the Renovate App.